New density requirements

 Restrictions on businesses

-While most businesses may now open, some restrictions apply.
+Where businesses may now open, some restrictions apply.

 - No shared utensils may be provided in the course of providing the service of any food or beverages.

 - No re-usable equipment, such as ‘hookah’ or other pipes, tubes, heads or any other equipment associated with the operation of shisha, smoking or vaping at the place may be used.
+Patrons must be provided a disposable mouthpiece and disposable hose for smoking shisha, each of which may be used only once.
+More than one person may not share the same shisha pot during a session and the shisha pot cannot be re-used until it is thoroughly sanitised inside and out.

 A number of locations and activities are excluded from the Direction on public activities, including: